drewbarontini/tmcss-book/source/process.md

 #### Well

-The `well` handles the vertical spacing on the top and bottom, and it generally resides within a `cell`.
+The `well` handles the vertical spacing on the top and bottom, and it generally resides within a `row`.

 ![Owltastic](process-owltastic-03.png)

-Again, on **Meagan Fisher's** site, you can see that there is some set spacing at the top and bottom of each `row`, and within each `cell` that is handling the width limiting.
+Again, on **Meagan Fisher's** site, you can see that there is some set spacing at the top and bottom of each `row`, and alongside each `cell` that is handling the width limiting.

 We used to build this into the `cell`, but we realized that it wasn't properly adhering to the **Single Responsibility Principle**, so we made the new `well` module to handle *only* vertical spacing.